Discover SIM GE

 Lin Ling also joined clubs such as iCare and the SIM Young Entrepreneurs Network where she picked up new skills and worked with many dynamic founders from start-up companies.

 While occupying herself with student club activities, Lin Ling ensured that she was able to devote time to her studies.
-She went on to take up a Diploma in Management Studies and later graduated with second-upper class honours from the SIM-University Of London upon completing the BSc (Hons) in Accounting and Finance programme.
+She went on to take up a Diploma in Management Studies and later graduated with second-upper class honours from the SIM-University Of London BSc (Hons) in Accounting and Finance programme.

 Lin Ling with her hand painted poster at the ‘M.A.D (Make A Difference) Heroes’ event, an SIM Peer Mentors flagship event.